wso2-attic/asgardeo-auth-angular-sdk/README.md

 |`validateIDToken`(optional)|`boolean`|`true`|Allows you to enable/disable JWT ID token validation after obtaining the ID token.|
 |`clockTolerance`(optional)|`number`|`60`|Allows you to configure the leeway when validating the id_token.|

-### `AsgardioAuthService`
+### `AsgardeoAuthService`

 #### `SignIn`

-This method initiates the authentication flow using [signIn](https://github.com/asgardio/asgardio-js-oidc-sdk/tree/master/packages/oidc-js#signin) function of [@asgardio/oidc-js](https://github.com/asgardio/asgardio-js-oidc-sdk) .
+This method initiates the authentication flow using [signIn](https://github.com/asgardeo/asgardeo-js-oidc-sdk/tree/master/packages/oidc-js#signin) function of [@asgardeo/oidc-js](https://github.com/asgardeo/asgardeo-js-oidc-sdk) .
 Developer can use this method to customize their own redirect flow.

 #### `SignInWithRedirect`